ahmedx3/Feelback/feelback/AgeGenderClassification/README.md

 - Try Gabor filters used in the emotions

-- Integrate the Age in the main pipeline

 - Create the loader for the AGFW dataset

 - Find out how AGFW cropped the faces

-- Create a model for Age

 - Check new classifiers and grid search for them to find best parameters

 - Check more preprocessing and resize images (Frontalization & facial landmark localization)

-- Mix the datasets
 ## Done
 - Implement loading Datasets to have the same interface
 - Create the training pipeline with svm as base